Soft and Gooey Marshmallow Popcorn

 - 1 (16oz) package mini marshmallows

-- 1 cup butter (2 sticks--use salted if using air popped popcorn, or use unsalted if using butter flavored microwave popcorn)
+- 1 cup (2 sticks) butter (Use salted if using air popped popcorn, or use unsalted if using butter flavored microwave popcorn.)

-- 1 1/3 cup sugar
+- 1 1/3 cup granulated sugar

 - 1/2 cup light corn syrup

-- 1 tsp vanilla
+- 1 tsp vanilla extract

-- Bring the butter, sugar & corn syrup to a boil.
-Turn down the heat & let simmer for 3 minutes, stirring occasionally.
-Do NOT overcook or it will be hard instead of gooey & soft.
-Add vanilla (careful, it bubbles up.)
-Pour over popcorn/marshmallow mixture & stir well to coat.
+- Bring the butter, sugar, and corn syrup to a boil.
+Turn down the heat and let simmer for 3 minutes, stirring occasionally.
+Do NOT overcook or it will be hard instead of gooey and soft.
+Add vanilla.
+(Careful, it bubbles up.)
+Pour syrup over popcorn/marshmallow mixture and stir well to coat.

 - Best served warm, but will stay soft even when cooled down.
 Keep leftovers covered in an airtight container or in gallon size zip-top plastic bags up to 5 days.

 - For extra gooey popcorn: Leave all the marshmallows on top of the popcorn before mixing, so when you pour the hot buttery mixture on top, most of the marshmallows will have melted.